This post may contain affiliate links. Please see our disclosure policy.

 Yield: 6 bars

-This homemade baby soap bar is gentle and safe, made with natural ingredients safe for sensitive baby skin.
+This homemade baby soap bar is made with simple, natural ingredients and has a gentle feel that's great for little ones.

 Equipment